Chase Sapphire Preferred® Card vs. American Express® Green Card: Which is Best?

 Deals Points is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 Opinions and recommendations are ours alone.
 Terms apply to the offers.
 See our Advertising Disclosure for more information.

-If you’re searching for a travel rewards credit card, consider the Chase Sapphire Preferred® Card and the American Express® Green Card.
+Both the Chase Sapphire Preferred® Card and the American Express® Green Card are good options for travel rewards.

 Overview: Sapphire Preferred vs Amex Green Card